kelvincobanaj/HostChecker/readme.md

 4. Visit the website and you are ready to go.
 If you need further help do not hesitate to contact me.

-5. Add the file cron.php to the cronjob each X minutes you want but i suggest something like 10 or 15 minutes.
+5. Add the file cron.php to the cronjob each X minutes you want but I suggest something like 10 or 15 minutes.